A New Kind of Text Adventure

 the text-adventure of 2011 is still pretty much

-Adventure (the first
+Adventure (the first text-adventure), but on

-that was shaped specifically around the restrictions and programming style of the computers in that time.
+specifically around the restrictions and programming style of the computers in that time.

 I am working on a novel, presented using a new, elegant, web-based format that ditches the 1970’s look-and-feel

 There exists two main problems with current Adventure-like interactive fiction that make it unsuitable for the book